johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 ### Alignment with Human Needs

 - **Basic Necessities**: Directly addresses the fundamental need for food.
+- **Higher Order Rewards**: Removes time value of money robbing people of their time put in, allowing them to have full value of their work for play.
 - **Motivation to Contribute**: Encourages participation in community projects.

 ### Economic Stability